 Bear in mind that people may have a limited capacity to deal with change when they're busy.
-Don’t plan to make too many changes at the same time.
+Don't make too many changes at the same time.

-Once you’ve created more robust processes, you can start to address the problems that you face with more confidence.
+Once you've improved the robustness of your processes, you can start to address the problems that you face with more confidence.

 Conduct a Risk Analysis , and use a Risk Impact/Probability Chart to prioritize the risks that you face.
-Then create a contingency plan for each risk that you’ve identified, starting with the high-probability, high-impact ones.
+Then, manage each risk that you've identified, starting with the high-probability, high-impact ones.

 It's likely that members of your team will feel the pressure that comes with reactive management.
 Acknowledge the situation, and remind people of what you're doing to resolve it.